 Hotel consists of 20 fully equipped rooms, with modern facilities, providing its customers, on vacation or on business, the comfort and tranquility, in a quiet…

-The municipality of Santa Cruz, whose area of 95.5 km2 covers also the Desertas Islands, visible from the coast, lies on the South coast of Madeira I…
+The municipality of Santa Cruz, whose area of 95.5 km2 also covers the Desertas Islands, visible from the coast, is located on the south coast of Mad…

 Located in the north of the island of Madeira, the current name of the municipality of Porto Moniz is due to one of the first settlers of the island,…